saud-learning-services/instructions-and-other-templates/README.md

 - [Quiz Response PDFs](https://github.com/saud-learning-services/quiz-response-pdfs): Pulls quiz data from Canvas to create PDF documents containing student answers to essay questions.
 - [Canvas Peer Reviews](https://github.com/saud-learning-services/canvas-peer-reviews): Create CSV tables containing peer review data; summarizing all students who've been assigned as assessors, who they are assessing and the results of any completed assessments
 - [Syllabus Scraper](https://github.com/saud-learning-services/syllabus-scraper): TODO
+- [Quiz Extensions](https://github.com/saud-learning-services/quiz-extensions): Takes input in the form of two CSVs and adds extra time or attempts for students on a list of quizzes
+- [Group CSV](https://github.com/saud-learning-services/group-csv): Used to extract a csv file of group names and associated student user IDs in any Canvas course